Lina-ouaret/Project_4bim/README.md

 The folder docs contains all the files needed to create the software's documentation.

 ### Methodologies Description
-Our project is based on 3 main lines
+Our project is based on 3 methodologies.

-1) Neural Algorithm : The objective is to reduce and find how to manipulate the encoded data with the annotations which represent the physical traits of faces and create a 'new' database with only the pictures that match the description of the criminal.
-So we decided to create clusters to reduce the database we noticed that the use of the 3 attributes (Male,Straight Hair,Young) greatly reduced the database.
-So we made several combinations of our 3 attributes, and  we arrived at the creation of 8 distinct clusters.
-So we were able to train our neural network on much smaller databases, which makes it possible to have an improvement in the quality of the photos obtained
-2) Genetic Algorithm : The purpose of the genetic algorithm is to reshape the suspect’s image using the various photo choices made by the victim that most closely resembles the suspect.
-The victim must have the choice of attributes in the genetic algorithm method.
-The algorithm must take into account the choice of the victim before making the next photo proposal.
-We used the methods of mutations and crossing over to reconstruct the suspect’s image according to the victim’s choices
-3) GIU : The GIU will display the suspect image based on the victim's choice.
+1.  *Neural Network*

+A Neural Network Algorithm is used to reduce the size of all the dataset images for the software to modify them faster.
+It contains and encoder that encodes the images and a decoder that decodes them to latter being able to display them.

+The database used to create the software has more than 200,000 photos.
+With the aim of not having to train our Neural Network model on all the dataset every time the software was runned, we decided to create 8 clusters of the dataset based on all the possible combinations of 3 attributes (Hairstyle, Gender and Age) that we consider reduced significantly the size of the database.
+Each cluster has a specific encoder and decoder and all these files needed for the Neural Network to run were created in advance.
+The only image kept in memory at run time are the ones that are being displayed.

+2. *Genetic Algorithm*

+A Genetic algorithm is used to generate a high-quality solution to the search of the criminal's face by the witness.
+It relies on two biological inspired operators: a mutation and a crossover.
+The idea is to include the witness's successive photo choices and use that information to generate new photos that contain some of the traits selected.

+3. *Graphical User Interface*
+In order to present a user friendly software, a Graphical User Interface was created with buttoms that allow the witness to select different photos, stop and restart the program.
+It also displays all the photos selected in the previous steps of the software.

 ### Technologies
 ***